Kether180/AI-Agent-MSSQL-DBT/README.md

 python tests/test_saas_platform.py
 ```

-This will test all platform components (database, services, Flask, FastAPI, auth).
+This will test all platform components (database, services, FastAPI backend, auth).

 **Or test the migration workflow:**